-Our proposed route starts in a short section of tunnel from the west end of Terminal 5 station, and runs mainly in tunnel to minimise environmental impact.
-It rises to the surface to make a connection with the Windsor-Staines Line, with the main route continuing in tunnel following the M25 corridor to connect to existing railway near Chertsey or Virginia Water.
+Our proposed route starts at the west end of Heathrow’s Terminal 5 station, and runs mainly in tunnel to minimise environmental impact.
+It rises to the surface to connect to the existing railway near Staines and near Chertsey or Virginia Water.

 This direct route delivers much faster journey times from Woking than the earlier ‘Airtrack’ proposals put forward some years ago by airport operator BAA.
 It also avoids the level crossings in the Egham area which were a major problem for the abortive Airtrack Transport & Works Act Order application.